 White Papers and Reports

-2017 – The National-Level Economic Impact of the Manufacturing Extension Partnership (MEP) – A research report completed in March 2017 by the Upjohn Institute for Employment Research concerning the overall effect of MEP National Network-affiliated Centers’ projects on the U.S. economy.
-VMEC is the MEP National Network-affiliated Center in Vermont.
+2017 – The National-Level Economic Impact of the Manufacturing Extension Partnership (MEP) – A research report completed in March 2017 by the Upjohn Institute for Employment Research concerning the overall effect of MEP National Network projects on the U.S. economy.
+VMEC is the official representative of the MEP National Network in Vermont.